falkoschumann/flowdesign/README.md

      with delegation to return values.
 *   `EventsCheatSheet` shows how to transfer functional units into classes with events.
+*   `BowlingGame` shows how to implement the bowling kata with flow design.

 Also there is a class `Program` shows how to implement a complete program.